engtuncay/engtuncay.github.io/web-css/tw-layout.md

 ## Display

-Utilities for controlling the display box type of an element.
+Utilities for controlling the display type of an element.

 Class              | Properties
 -------------------|-----------------------------